platformsh/platformsh-docs/reference/configuration-files.rst

 The :term:`configuration files` are stored in Git and allow you to easily interact with Platform.sh.
 You can define and configure the services you want to deploy and use, the specific routes you need to serve your application...

-You can find default configuration files in the `public Platform.sh repositories on Github <https://github.com/platformsh/>`_.
+You can find some examples for those configuration files on `Github <https://github.com/platformsh/platformsh-examples>`_.

 Configure your application
 --------------------------